abari212/covid-19/README.md

 •	Incidence (number of cases).
 The app can generate new cases, if any, by itself.

 Once the two files are uploaded all the rest will be done automatically to generate the spread and eventually the patterns, if any.

+Data can be read and prepared automatically, helping thus to read data at any time and at any place.
+Once read and prepared the predictions can be generated immediately.

 Other variables can be added to the merged data for more in-depth analysis and prediction.
 There a number of ways to add other variables and develop predictive model.